dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 For this project, We are not only interested in accuracy but also have a secondary goal of minimizing type 1 errors in our metric.
 False positives are less likely to be discovered or reported by students then false negatives which if reported can improve their grade.

-Because of our bias toward Type II errors, precision should we weighted more than recal.
-This concept is supported by the F1 calcuation by adding a beta coeficient. or F1 the beta is 1.
+Because of our bias toward Type II errors, precision should we weighted more than recall.
+This concept is supported by the F1 calculation by adding a beta coefficient. or F1 the beta is 1.
 The more generalized version, where β van be any value > 0, is:

 Fβ = (1 + β ) * (P * R) / (β * P + R)